elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/rest-parameters-and-spread-syntax.md

 ---

-### Explain, How the rest parameter works in functions?
+### How does the rest parameter works in functions?

 <details>
   <summary><strong>View Answer:</strong></summary>